TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 ## Child, the First Program

-If you have a children (or anyone else you teach on daily basis for a long time) and you're a programmer, you probably already thought about this, in some way.
+If you have a child (or anyone else you teach on daily basis for a long time) and you're a programmer, you probably already thought about this, in some way.

-The way we build neural network in children is very powerful.
-And very easy, because children have no knowlege, apart the one we gave them.
+The way we build a neural network in children is very powerful.
+And very easy, because children have no knowledge, apart from the one we gave them.
 It's the most effective CTRL + C (you) and CTRL + V (he or she) teaching we'll ever experience.
 Have you ever tried to teach something completely new without any basic pre-steps your partner?

 They say that first 5-6 years are crucial for children:

 <blockquote class="blockquote text-center">
     In the first five years of life, your child’s brain develops more and faster than at any other time in his life.
 Your child’s early experiences – the things he sees, hears, touches, smells and tastes – stimulate his brain, creating millions of connections.
-This is when the foundations for learning, health and behaviour throughout life are laid down.
+This is when the foundations for learning, health, and behavior throughout life are laid down.
     <footer class="blockquote-footer"><a href="http://raisingchildren.net.au/articles/child_development.html">Child development: the first five years</a></footer>
 </blockquote>

 ## BIOS Axioms a.k.a.
 Core Beliefs

 Jesus power, psychosomatic self-healing or the hand of the Universe all-mighty.
 Whatever you believe is true in your own brain design.
-The same way we set computer to work with maximum 2 GB memory although there is more 8 GB RAM in total, it beliefs there are only 2 GB of memory in the whole universe.
+The same way we configure a computer program to work with maximum 2 GB memory although there is more 8 GB RAM in total, it beliefs there are only 2 GB of memory in the whole universe.

 We function the same way.
-If you believe that you have to work until you're 65 years old and than you'll get a reward in form of retirement, you'll build you life around it.
-If you believe, that all you need for live is a place to sleep, good friends and helping other, you'll be "working" for the whole life on this image.
-There is no good, nor wrong, nor better way to do things - it's the way axioms are applied to the whole neural system.
+If you believe that you have to work until you're 65 years old and then you'll get a reward in form of retirement, you'll build your life around it.
+If you believe, that all you need for life is a place to sleep, good friends and helping other, you'll be "working" for the whole life on this image.
+There is no good, nor wrong, nor a better way to do things - it's the way axioms are applied to the whole neural system.

 ## What 3 Axioms Would You Put in Your *BIOS*?